FreedomIntelligence/LLMFactory/README.md

 - C-Eval

-# current stage
+# current stage v0.01
-- use a 500M bloom as a demo
+- use a 560M bloom as a demo;
+- add ModelFactory, DataFactory for simple model/data selection.

 # TODO list

 - automatically read documents (tables/images) and extract QA pairs.
 - parameter-efficent deployment
 - an interface to upload our own json file

+# Acknowledgement
+- The code is mainly develped based on [LLMZoo](https://github.com/FreedomIntelligence/LLMZoo).